Career and Technical Teacher Education

 - Possessing a valid initial or continuing career and technical education teaching certificate; and

 - Completion of an approved course in coordination techniques (offered by a State Board approved CTE program-SSCC is approved).

-South Seattle Community College offers a course in “Work-Based Learning Coordination Techniques” which is a partial fulfillment of the WAC requirements for the WBL certificate.
+South Seattle College offers a course in “Work-Based Learning Coordination Techniques” which is a partial fulfillment of the WAC requirements for the WBL certificate.

 OSPI issues the certificates upon approval of your application, which should include a transcript (indicating course completion).

 CTE Education Administration

 - I am looking for a class in Administration for CTE.
 Do you offer such a course?

 Not at this time.
 Such a course covers all the duties of a Career and Technical Education administrator.
 Such a course is required before one can obtain a CTE Director certificate (state).
 Currently, such training is covered by a yearlong internship sponsored by the Washington Association of Vocational Administrators (WAVA).

 - How do I register for the program?